brunobord/stardrifter/stardrifter/quickstart.md

 2 - Assign modifiers (-2, -1, 0, +1) to your stats: Negociate, Drift, Fight, Reputation.

-3 - Pick a class (Merchant, Smuggler, Pirate) and adjust modfiers according to your class
+3 - Pick a class (Merchant, Smuggler, Pirate) and adjust modifiers according to your class

 | Class      | Modifiers                             |
 |:---------- |--------------------------------------:|